Momosa123/blockexplorer/README.md

 # Ethereum Block Explorer

-The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!

-Blockexplorers give us the ability to view lots of different information about the blockchain including data about:
+Frontblockexplorer give us the ability to view lots of different information about the blockchain including data about:

 - the blockchain network itself
 - blocks in the blockchain
 - transactions in a block
-- accounts
-- and many other things

 [Etherscan](https://etherscan.io/) is a good example of an Ethereum blockexplorer.